Former Nazi Concentration Camp Guard Bruno Dey Convicted In Germany

 He was given a two-year suspended sentence.

-The trial continued despite the coronavirus pandemic.
+The legal proceedings continued despite the coronavirus pandemic.

-Court sessions were limited to twice a week for two hours each, with Dey inside a plexiglass box.
-The majority of plaintiffs gave their testimonies via video calls.
+Court sessions were limited to twice a week for two hours each, with Dey inside a Plexiglas box.
+The majority of plaintiffs gave testimonies via video calls.

 It is thought to be one of the last criminal cases for an individual involved in the Holocaust.
-Another guard from Stutthof is set to be trialled in Wuppertal, pending a medical assessment to determine he is fit to appear in court.
+Another guard from Stutthof is set for trial in Wuppertal, pending a medical assessment to determine his fitness to appear in court.